Social Action & Outreach

 Anyone interested in volunteering can reach out to Bill at or to our office at email@example.com.

 Based out of Epworth Methodist Church, this vital ministry helps to feed the 250+ working families that are struggling to make ends meet.

 With all of the churches in the Tri-Boro donating, every bit of food helps to stock the shelves.
 Each church is given certain needed items and Bethany's designated items include cold cereal, canned fruit, baked beans, spaghetti, canned meatballs and sauce, canned ravioli, or macaroni & cheese.

-Please read more about them on our "For Friends in Need" page!
+Please read more about Bread of Life on our "For Friends in Need" page!